Honduran News Site Publishes More Details of Bishop Pineda’s Alleged Misconduct

 The ConfidencialHN article corroborates other allegations: that Bishop Pineda used the money “to pay for sexual favors, maintain a network of lovers, for whom he bought several real estate properties, cars, motorcycles, trips abroad with a paid lover, among others.”
 These are then listed in some detail, as are the alleged homosexual practices.

 Noting the vast disparity between the auxiliary bishop’s actions and his homilies, Ellner says the “protected witness” testified to homosexual relationships between Bishop Pineda, Cravioto and others.
-These sexual actions were practiced in a “covert manner,” but always with windows left “open to curiosity and suspicion,” and allegedly often took place in Villa Iris, the cardinal’s residence.
+These sexual acts were practiced in a “covert manner,” but always with windows left “open to curiosity and suspicion,” and allegedly they often took place in Villa Iris, the cardinal’s residence.

+The Register reported in March that, for years, Cravioto lived in a spacious room adjacent to the cardinal’s quarters at the residence.
+Bishop Pineda also lived at the property.

 The article recounts how Bishop Pineda “used to tour through different municipalities” of the archdiocese, always requesting “two rooms” although the party comprised three people.
 “He always stayed in a single room with his assistant, Oscarito,” the witness said.